manubot/manubot/README.md

                         `--template-variables-path=namespace=path_or_url`.
                         Namespaces must match the regex `[a-zA-
                         Z_][a-zA-Z0-9_]*`.
   --skip-citations      Skip citation and reference processing.
-If --skip-
+Specify when
+                        using the pandoc-manubot-cite filter.
+If citation-
-                        citations and citation-tags.tsv is found in content, these tags will be inserted in the markdown output using the reference-link syntax for citekey aliases.
+                        tags.tsv is found in content, these tags will be inserted in the markdown output using the reference- link syntax for citekey aliases.
+Appends
+                        content/manual-references*.* paths to Pandoc's
+                        metadata.bibliography field.
   --cache-directory CACHE_DIRECTORY
                         Custom cache directory.
 If not specified, caches to output-directory.